StevenWeathers/exothermic-story-mapping/README.md

 ## LDAP Configuration

 If `auth.method` is set to `ldap`, then the Create Account function is disabled and authentication is done using LDAP.
-If the LDAP server authenticates a new user successfully, the Thunderdome user profile is automatically generated.
+If the LDAP server authenticates a new user successfully, the Exothermic user profile is automatically generated.

 The following configuration options are specific to the LDAP authentication method: